-(UPDATED 11/29/19) Description of an entertaining and fun evening on an Underground After Hours Tour in Old Sacramento.
+(Last UPDATED 1/19/2020) Description of an entertaining and fun evening on an Underground After Hours Tour in Old Sacramento.
+Plus, who was Mary McCormick?
+Mystery solved.

 Approximately 30 members of the Renaissance Society met in Old Sacramento on Halloween Eve to take a Sacramento History Museum Underground After Hours Tour.
 The outing was one of series of off-campus “classes” I have attended since I joined the Renaissance Society.